MarcoLenschau/EL-Pollo-Loco/README.md

 # **EL Pollo Loco - The ultimate 2D action game**

 ## ✨ About the game
 EL Pollo Loco is an action-packed 2D platform game that requires quick reflexes and strategic skill.
-Face challenging opponents, master exciting levels and experience smooth gameplay with precise controls.
+Take on challenging opponents and immerse yourself in a captivating world with fluid gameplay and precise controls.

 ## 🎛 Controls
 | Action | Keyboard |